DannyS95/Aegis/backend/README.md

 1. **Key material**
    - `make generate-jwt-keys` uses OpenSSL to generate an RSA keypair.
    - Keys are written into `.env` as escaped strings (`JWT_PRIVATE_KEY`, `JWT_PUBLIC_KEY`).
+   - `JwtKeyProvider` (in `security/jwt`) loads the PEMs once at boot so both token issuance and guards reuse the same material.
    - `make restart` reloads the environment so Nest picks up the new values.

 2. **Issuing tokens**